wenxiwang/wenxiwang.github.io/_pages/publications.md

 Fixing Privilege Escalations in Cloud Access Control with MaxSAT and Graph Neural Networks *the 38th IEEE/ACM International Conference on Automated Software Engineering*
 (ASE 2023) (Conditional Accepted)
+* denotes that these authors contribute equally to the paper.

 15. Armin Biere, Nils Froleyks, **Wenxi Wang**
     [CadiBack: Extracting Backbones with CaDiCaL](../papers/cadiback.pdf)